frezza-metabolomics/Liver-like_glycogen_metabolism/README.txt

 ## LC-MS data processing

-Raw metabolite intensity tables were generated using TraceFinder or Compound Discoverer and processed in R using MetaProViz.
+Raw metabolite intensity tables were generated using TraceFinder or Compound Discoverer and processed in R using an early version of MetaProViz.

 For the analyses corresponding to Figures 1B–1H, feature filtering was performed using the 80% filtering rule per condition, followed by half-minimum missing value imputation, total ion count (TIC) normalisation and outlier detection based on Hotelling's T2.